 - A meal plan.
 However, the actual cost of meals in NY is estimated at $4,200.
 Financial Aid will repackage the semester cost of attendance accordingly and adjust aid packages in accordance with policy.
 A Financial Aid officer will determine how your package may be adjusted depending upon your needs.
 Please contact the Financial Aid Office with further questions.

-September 2 to 5: Orientation sessions, internship meetings, introductory classes
+August 31 - September 4: Orientation sessions, internship meetings, introductory classes

 September 21 to 25: No class, full participation in UN General Assembly